JetBrains/kotlin/docs/analysis/development-process/contributing-guidelines.md

 ## Follow Analysis API Implementation Contracts

-* Add `ValidityTokenOwner` as supertype for all declarations which contains other `ValidityTokenOwner` inside (eg, via parameter types, function return types) to ensure that internal `ValidityTokenOwner` are not exposed via your declaration.
+* Add `KtLifetimeTokenOwner` as supertype for all declarations which contains other `KtLifetimeTokenOwner` inside (eg, via parameter types, function return types) to ensure that internal `KtLifetimeTokenOwner` are not exposed via your declaration.
-* You have some declaration which implements `ValidityTokenOwner`.
+* You have some declaration which implements `KtLifetimeTokenOwner`.
 It means that this declaration has a lifetime.
 And this declaration has to be checked to ensure that it is not used after its lifetime has come to the end.
 To ensure that all methods(except `hashCode`/`equals`
   /`toString`) and properties should be wrapped into `withValidityAssertion { .. }` check: